-- 5.3.2.
-While words such as "employment" and "employer" are ambiguous and can describe either an employer/employee relationship or an employer/independent contractor relationship, the word "employee" is unambiguous and can't be used to describe an independent contractor.
+While words such as "employment" and "employer" are ambiguous and can describe either an employer/employee relationship or an employer/independent contractor relationship, the word "employee" is unambiguous and cannot be used to describe an independent contractor.
 However, in determining the true relationship, labels (whether at the head of or in the body of the contract, whether written or oral) are not decisive, but if the labels used are not set out to deceive, they are an important indicator of what the intended object was.
-By parity of reasoning, mere invoicing, registration with a professional or trade association, and statutory compliance (e.g. VAT registration, any LRA, UIA (i.e. UIF) or COIDA (WCA) registration), should not be decisive (unless bona fide). - 6.
-The current South African position is similar to that in the USA, Australia, and England.
-For example, while English law used to place heavy emphasis on the supervision and control test, it now holds that "There is no one test which is conclusive for determining whether services are performed by an employee under a contract of service or by a person carrying on business on his own account: There are a number of badges of one or other of the relationships and those badges, depending on the context, may carry greater or lesser weight, an overall view must be formed" as quoted from Barnett v Brabyn (HM Insp.
-Of Taxes) 1996 STC 716, 69 TC 133 at 134 - 7.
-Other relevant and interesting cases are: - Medical Association of SA & others v Minister of Health & another [1997] 5 BLLR 562 (LC) - Building Bargaining Council (Southern & Eastern Cape) v Melmons Cabinets CC & another [2001] 3 BLLR 329 (LC) - ➤ LAD Brokers (Pty) Ltd v Mandla [2001] 9 BLLR 993 (LAC)
+By parity of reasoning, mere invoicing, registration with a professional or trade association, and statutory compliance (for example, VAT registration, any LRA, UIA (UIF) or COIDA (WCA) registration), should not be decisive (unless bona fide).

+The current South African position is similar to that of the USA, Australia, and the UK.
+For example, while English law used to place heavy emphasis on the supervision and control test, it now holds that -

+"There is no one test which is conclusive for determining whether services are performed by an employee under a contract of service or by a person carrying on business on his own account: There are a number of badges of one or other of the relationships and those badges, depending on the context, may carry greater or lesser weight, an overall view must be formed."

+6 Quoted from Barnett v Brabyn (HM Insp. of Taxes) (1996) STC 716, 69 TC 133 at 134

+Other relevant and interesting cases are -

+- Medical Association of SA & others v Minister of Health & another [1997] 5 BLLR 562 (LC); - Building Bargaining Council (Southern & Eastern Cape) v Melmons Cabinets CC & another [2001] 3 BLLR 329 (LC) - LAD Brokers (Pty) Ltd v Mandla [2001] 9 BLLR 993 (LAC)